The Best Online Dating Sites

-We received 32 messages — twice as many as on OkCupid — but we would classify only one of them as good.
-Seven were mediocre, and 24 were bad: That’s 75 percent bad messages and only 3 percent good ones.
-So although Match.com may be better for marriage-minded daters, not everyone is marriage-minded enough to take the process seriously or put in enough effort.
+We received 35 messages — a few less than on OkCupid — and we would classify five of them as good.
+Eight were mediocre, and 22 were bad: That’s only 14 percent good messages.
+So while Match is, statistically speaking, better for marriage-minded daters, not everyone using it is marriage-minded enough to take the process seriously or put in enough effort.

-One great feature that sets Match.com apart from other big dating sites is that it organizes and promotes a lot of in-person events like speed dating, happy hours, and game nights.
+One great feature that sets Match apart from other big dating sites is that it organizes and promotes regular in-person events like speed dating, happy hours, and game nights.
 As Dolor says, “The only way people can truly evaluate whether or not they’ve made a good match is by turning online conversations into offline dates, and seeing where things go when they’re face to face with someone.”
-And people seem to need help transitioning from online to offline; a 2013 study from Pew Research indicates that a third of people using dating sites have never actually met anyone from those sites in person.
 No dating site facilitates that better than Match.com.

 As a dating site, eHarmony has a reputation for being old-fashioned and marriage-oriented, and it likes it that way.
 “Do you want fast or forever?” one of its TV commercials asks.
-Industry expert Mark Brooks, who runs the website Online Personals Watch and acts as a consultant for online-dating companies, has never had eHarmony as a client, but still considers it one of his favorites.
-“They are a high-integrity outfit that are devoted to helping people make long-term matches,” he says.
-“That's the ultimate goal really: great relationships that people feel inclined to stay in.”
-Like we mentioned, eHarmony and Match.com, are neck and neck for the most marriages, with eHarmony eking out the top spot by 0.7 percentage point.
+Like we mentioned, eHarmony and Match.com are neck and neck for the most marriages, with eHarmony eking out the top spot by 0.7 percentage point.

 eHarmony often offered potential matches based on the flimsiest of connections — like a love of cats.

-eHarmony's Guided Communication feature can help when you're struggling with what to say.
+eHarmony’s Send a Question feature can help when you’re struggling with what to say.

 (Left) We weren’t too impressed by the quality of messages we got through Plenty of Fish.
 (Right) By default, the POF app is set to notify you of all sorts of interactions, which got tiresome quickly.

 But Plenty of Fish is still useful for two main reasons: It’s free, and, like all our top sites, has millions of users.
-And despite its reputation as a site for more casual daters, Plenty of Fish is responsible for 5.7 percent of online-dating marriages.
 Plus, if you actually do put effort into crafting a great profile and sending high-quality messages, you’ll really stand out.

-For those looking to augment their online dating with something a little more streamlined, niche sites guarantee that at least one of your pre-reqs will be fulfilled.
-There are approximately 2 bajillion to explore, ranging from the obscure (matches based on your pet) to your looks (redheads only) to your interests (your taste in books).
-A few have become hugely popular, and while their user bases don’t compete with our top picks, there certainly aren’t slim pickings.
+If you’re looking for that kind of supplement, there are approximately 2 bajillion to explore, ranging from the obscure (matches based on your pet) to your looks (redheads only).
+A few have become popular, and while their user bases don’t compete with our top picks, they’re still worth a try.